 From the bottom, we can see a small difference between the SN-28B and the CTX3 as we would expect, however the CTX3’s rounder anvil is of no benefit here, as all of these contacts use thicker material and haven’t ended up with any fatigue points that we saw earlier on Mini-Fit Jr. Being tighter on both crimps, SN-28B result is technically better, but the CTX3’s is a little prettier on the insulation.

-It’s amusing to see that tool marks from MDPC’s milling machine have been faithfully transferred onto my Mate-n-Lok contact.
+It’s amusing to see tool marks from MDPC’s milling machine faithfully transferred onto my Mate-n-Lok contact.

 Serial ATA Power Connection (Molex, and others)

 This type of connector is born from the Serial ATA specification, and manufactured by a range of big brands.
 The PC modding community seems to prefer Molex types, convenient, because that’s what I have the tool for.

 There is no standard as to the internal structure for Serial ATA power connectors, nor contact design.
 Because of this you typically cannot mix contacts and housings from different manufacturers.